-The CIA maintains direct and unrestricted access to the Board Audit Committee, and meets regularly with the Chair of the Board Audit Committee, without other managers present.
+The Head of Internal Audit maintains direct and unrestricted access to the Board Audit Committee, and meets regularly with the Chair of the Board Audit Committee, without other managers present.

-The CIA maintains a quality assurance programme to drive continuous improvement and ensure conformance with the Institute of Internal Auditor's ("IIA") Standards and Code of Ethics.
-The CIA reports the results of this work to the Board Audit Committee every year.
+The Head of Internal Audit is responsible for ensuring a quality assurance programme is in place to drive continuous improvement and ensure conformance with the Institute of Internal Auditor's ("IIA") Standards and Code of Ethics.
+The Head of Internal Audit reports the results of this work to the Board Audit Committee every year.